Photo: Steve Voght (flickr)

 Today on A Moment of Science, we solve yet another common kitchen mystery.
 You’ve seen them sticking out of store-bought turkeys, and have counted on them to let you know when they’re cooked to perfection.
 What are they?
 Pop-up Timers!

-In an effort to take some of the guesswork out of cooking turkeys, producers often put pop-up timers in them to indicate when they’re done.
-Scientists discovered that pop-up timers have four parts: an outer case, a spring, the little red stick that pops up when the meat is cooked, and– most importantly, it turns out–a little blob of metal that’s similar to solder.
+In an effort to take some of the guesswork out of cooking turkeys, pop-up timers are often installed in butchered turkeys to indicate when they’re done.
+They have four parts: an outer case, a spring, the little red stick that pops up when the meat is cooked and a little blob of metal that’s similar to solder.
 This soft metal is solid at room temperature, but melts at about 175 degrees Fahrenheit, or 80 degrees Celsius.

 So, to begin with, the spring in the pop-up timer is compressed and the little red stick is trapped in the metal.
 Then, when the turkey reaches a nice steamy temperature, the metal melts and frees the little red stick, and the spring causes it to pop up.